TerrorAlarm/ai/README.md

 # TERROR ALARM - Predictive Analytics AI for Social Media and MSM

-Terror Alarm is a near AGI designed to analyze posts from social media using Decision Tree-based predictive analytics.
+Terror Alarm is a near AGI designed to analyze posts from social media and mainstream media (and other sources) using Decision Tree-based predictive analytics.
 Developed and owned by Terror Alarm NGO.

 ## Overview